The Alabaster Mosque

 Muhammad Ali’s Vision for a New Egypt

 Muhammad Ali Pasha, often hailed as the founder of modern Egypt, envisioned a powerful, self-sufficient Egypt with a strong military and cultural identity.
 After securing power in the early 19th century, he sought to modernize Egypt's infrastructure, education, and architecture.
-Part of his grand vision was the construction of the Alabaster Mosque, a project meant to rival the great mosques of Istanbul and solidify Cairo’s place as a center of Islamic power.
+Part of his grand vision was the construction of the Alabaster Mosque, a project meant to rival the great mosques of Istanbul and solidify Cairo’s place as a center of Islamic power and culture.

 Construction Timeline and Influences